 Most grasses are categorized in this manner, and it refers to their ability to thrive in each of these two climate types.
 Not surprisingly, three of the best grasses to grow in southern Kansas are warm-season grasses: Bermuda, buffalograss, and zoysia, and the other is a cool-season grass: tall fescue.

-Bermuda grass is one of the most popular of the warm-season grasses, and it can be planted in a variety of ways - including seed, sod, and grass plugs.
-Since it is primarily grown in southern climates it will turn brown and go dormant when the thermometer dips to near the freezing point, but that doesn't mean it isn't a hardy grass.
+Bermuda grass is one of the most popular of the warm-season grasses, and it can be planted in a variety of ways – including seed, sod, and grass plugs.
+Since it is primarily grown in southern climates it will turn brown and go dormant when the temperature dips to near the freezing point.
+That doesn’t mean it isn’t a hardy grass.
 It is a beautiful-looking grass commonly used on golf courses, athletic fields, residential grass lawns and even pasture land.
-This varietal's level of hardiness and tolerance to cold are being improved constantly through developing hybrids like the Yukon Bermuda Grass Seed.
-The level of maintenance Bermuda grass requires depends on how much sun it gets, what kind of soil it's planted in, the slope of the land itself and other factors, but for most residential lawns it's a fairly low-maintenance grass.
+This varietal’s level of hardiness and tolerance to cold are being improved constantly through developing hybrids like the Yukon Bermuda Grass Seed.
+The level of maintenance Bermuda grass requires depends on how much sun it gets, what kind of soil it’s planted in, the slope of the land itself and other factors, but for most residential lawns it’s a fairly low-maintenance grass.